n-raymond/OSM-PathFinder/README.md

 ######On OSX
 Use [homebrew](http://brew.sh/).
 ```
+$ brew install Caskroom/cask/xquartz
+$ brew install ocaml --with-x11
 $ brew install opam
 $ opam init
 $ eval `opam config env`
 ```
+*_Note_*: You will probably have to reboot your computer after these commands because of the installation of XQuartz.

 ####Instal GTK+
 The `lablgtk` and `camlimages` packages need a recent version of `gtk+`.